hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1321_chapter_xii.md

 of Krishna opening and swallowing her up.
 I heard him on one occasion recite and translate one of her songs to a woman.
-I wish I could remember the whole, but it began in his rendering with the words "Cling to it, cling to it, cling to it, Brother", and ended with "If Ankâ and Bankâ, the robber brothers; Sujan, the fell butcher; and the courtesan who playfully taught her parrot to repeat the name of the Lord Krishna were saved, there is hope for all".
+I wish I could remember the whole, but it began in his rendering with the words "Cling to it, cling to it, cling to it, Brother", and ended with "If Ankā and Bankā, the robber brothers; Sujan, the fell butcher; and the courtesan who playfully taught her parrot to repeat the name of the Lord Krishna were saved, there is hope for all".

-Again, I have heard him tell that marvellous tale of Mira Bai in which on reaching Vrindaban, she sent for a certain famous Sâdhu.[1](#fn1) He refused to go on the ground that women might not see men in Vrindaban.
+Again, I have heard him tell that marvellous tale of Mira Bai in which on reaching Vrindaban, she sent for a certain famous Sādhu.[1](#fn1) He refused to go on the ground that women might not see men in Vrindaban.
 When this had happened three times, Mira Bai went to him herself saying that she had not known that there were such beings as men there; she had